By Deborah Wood, Ph.D.

 Suddenly I’m homeschooling a second grader and a fifth grader.
-A schedule is settling into place around their parents’ schedules, with the added resource of another eager teacher who has been welcomed into our Stay Away Covid-19 Bubble as an honorary Grammy.
+A schedule is settling into place around their parents’ schedules, with the added resource of another eager teacher who has been welcomed into our Stay Away Covid-19 Bubble as a Grammy.
 She’ll use her background in Music to take the lead in that department as well utilizing her impressive credentials for Jewish Studies, while I can take charge of Physical Education (i.e. playgrounds and parks) and Health (with lessons in nutrition every time we eat!).
 Granddaddy is reserving rights to teaching the children about the Beatles, which came up in a conversation recently.
 Not even the fifth grader knew who they were.

 Truly we have talked more about who gets the kids when and where than we have about content and activities for school.
 Foremost for all of us as “faculty” is just to enjoy our time with the children.